 5. Replace Toilet Cistern

 If you could remove the old cistern, you already know how to change toilet cistern units already … do it in reverse!
-Everything – especially the cone gasket and attachment hole – should line up perfectly if you’ve bought the right replacement unit.
+Everything – especially the cone gasket and attachment hole – should line up perfectly if you’ve bought the correct replacement unit.

 6. Where’s Your Plumber’s Tape?

 Remember that plumber’s tape we mentioned earlier?
-Well, before re-attaching the hose to the new unit, use that tape like a boss!
+Before re-attaching the hose to the new unit, use that tape like a boss!
 It will help seal the thread and lubricate the connection – and if you need to replace the toilet cistern again, it will be easier to disassemble the next time.

 7. Tighten It All Up

-Now, grab that wrench again and ensure everything is flush, nice, and tight.
+Grab that wrench again and ensure everything is flush, nice, and tight.

 8. Test Your Replacement Toilet Cistern

 Turn on the mains, turn the stop tap back on – and listen to the glorious sound of your new toilet cistern filling up, ready for its first flush.
-With some luck and skill, nothing will leak, and you’ll soon be ready for a test drive.
+With some luck and skill, nothing will leak, and you’ll soon be prepared for a test drive.